csparpa/pyowm/sphinx/v3/agro-api-usage-examples.md

 A polygon represents an area on a map upon which you can issue data queries.
 Each polygon has a unique ID, an optional name and links back to unique OWM ID of the User that owns that polygon.
-Each polygon has an area that is expressed in hacres, but you can also get it in squared kilometers:
+Each polygon has an area that is expressed in acres, but you can also get it in squared kilometers:

 ```python
 pol                  # this is a pyowm.agro10.polygon.Polygon instance